Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

-Building on these hypotheses, we find that suburban parks exhibit \textit{temporally distributed multifunctionality} that is strongly conditioned by neighborhood socioeconomic status and prevailing digital cultures.
-Parks located in lower-income neighborhoods are more likely to be used for passive digital recreation, such as gaming, while those in higher-income areas see “high-status” digital activities, such as fitness tracking and productivity app use.
-This observation is in line with lifestyle segmentation theory~\cite{florida2019rise}, which posits that values such as health, flexibility, and visibility shape public space usage.
-In this perspective, park use reflects not just urban morphology but also the lived experiences of the surrounding community.
+Building on these hypotheses, we find that suburban parks exhibit \textit{temporally distributed multi-functionality} shaped by neighborhood socioeconomic context and digital cultures.
+Parks located in lower-income neighborhoods show greater preference for passive digital recreation such as gaming, while higher-income neighborhoods display greater use of fitness tracking and productivity apps, consistent with the lifestyle segmentation theory~\cite{florida2019rise}.
+In contrast, centrally located Cultural and Lunchbreak parks, situated in wealthier and more socioeconomically diverse areas, display the highest app diversity and strongest weekday-weekend shifts, reinforcing the coexistence of top-down spatial pressures and bottom-up social practices in shaping park usage given the context in which they are embedded.

-This pattern aligns with the \textit{Social-spatial hypothesis}, as suburban parks—generally farther from the city center and in areas marked by lower median income and more homogeneous populations—exhibit more uniform, “single-use” mobile application behaviors.
-Their recreational emphasis and weekend peaks reflect a bottom-up, collective appropriation driven by the area’s social and demographic fabric.
-Conversely, cultural and lunchbreak parks are primarily located near the urban core, in neighborhoods characterized by higher income levels and greater income inequality.
-The socioeconomic diversity of these central areas likely fuels the richer and more multifaceted patterns of smartphone usage observed.
-This supports the \textit{Central-City hypothesis}: parks in dense, expensive central neighborhoods must serve diverse populations and function in multiple ways to respond to spatial and economic pressures.

 Our findings echo previous empirical studies.
-Research in Berlin, for example, documented preferences for nearby parks on workdays regardless of park size, coupled with a willingness to travel further on weekends to large parks offering group amenities like picnicking~\cite{bertram2017differences}.
-This is echoed in our observation that centrally located lunchbreak parks experience heightened weekday usage, while larger suburban recreational parks see more weekend visitors.
-Similarly, in Coimbra, Portugal, accessibility motivated residents’ visits to urban green spaces: nearby parks attracted users for activities like biking and running, while centrally located parks drew younger users for group sports~\cite{pinto2021environmental}.
-These sociodemographic and behavioral contrasts are reflected in our mobile data, as central parks demonstrate higher smartphone usage and greater app diversity compared to the primarily weekend-recreational activity observed in suburban parks.
+In Berlin, users favored nearby parks on weekdays irrespective of their size but traveled farther on weekends to large parks with group amenities~\cite{bertram2017differences}.
+Similarly, in Coimbra accessibility and demographics shape park activities, with central parks attracting younger and more socially oriented uses~\cite{pinto2021environmental}.
+Our analysis on mobile data reproduces these patterns, showing intensified weekday activities in central parks and weekend-oriented recreational use in suburban ones.